volschin/fritzbox_exporter/README.md

     Usage of ./fritzbox_exporter:
       -gateway-url string
-        The URL of the FRITZ!Box (default "http://fritz.box:49000") -listen-address string
+        The URL of the FRITZ!Box (default "http://fritz.box:49000") -gateway-luaurl string
-        The address to listen on for HTTP requests. (default "127.0.0.1:9042") -metrics-file string
+        The URL of the FRITZ!Box UI (default "http://fritz.box") -metrics-file string
-        The JSON file with the metric definitions. (default "metrics.json") -password string
+        The JSON file with the metric definitions. (default "metrics.json") -lua-metrics-file string
-        The password for the FRITZ!Box UPnP service -test
+        The JSON file with the lua metric definitions. (default "metrics-lua.json") -test
-        print all available SOAP calls and their results (if call possible) to stdout -testLua
+        print all available SOAP calls and their results (if call possible) to stdout -json-out string
+        store metrics also to JSON file when running test
+      -testLua
         read luaTest.json file make all contained calls and dump results -collect
-        collect metrics once print to stdout and exit -json-out string
+        collect metrics once print to stdout and exit -nolua
-        store metrics also to JSON file when running test
+        disable collecting lua metrics
       -username string
-        The user for the FRITZ!Box UPnP service
+        The user for the FRITZ!Box UPnP service -password string
+        The password for the FRITZ!Box UPnP service -listen-address string
+        The address to listen on for HTTP requests. (default "127.0.0.1:9042")

     The password (needed for metrics from TR-064 API) can be passed over environment variables to test in shell: read -rs PASSWORD && export PASSWORD && ./fritzbox_exporter -username <user> -test; unset PASSWORD